ubicomplab/rPPG-Toolbox/README.md

   * `signal method`: use signal methods to predict rppg BVP signal and calculate heart rate.
 * #### TRAIN / VALID / TEST / SIGNAL DATA:
   * `DATA_PATH`: The input path of raw data
-  * `CACHED_PATH`: The output path to preprocessed data
+  * `CACHED_PATH`: The output path to preprocessed data.
+This path also houses a directory of .csv files containing data paths to files loaded by the dataloader.
-  * `FILE_LIST_PATH`: The path at which the file list is stored.
-At this path a csv file is generated that lists the paths to all input data files used for the data split (train/val/test).
-If FILE_LIST_PATH is specified as a directory, a csv file list will be auto generated and auto-named (reflecting the preprocessing parameters) at this location.
-If FILE_LIST_PATH is specified as a csv file and preprocessing is turned on, a file list will be generated (or existing file overwritten) with name FILE_LIST_PATH.
-If FILE_LIST_PATH is specified as a csv file and preprocessing is turned off, this file (assuming it exists) will be used to load input data path-specified in the file.
   * `EXP_DATA_NAME` If it is "", the toolbox generates a EXP_DATA_NAME based on other defined parameters.
 Otherwise, it uses the user-defined EXP_DATA_NAME.
   * `BEGIN" & "END`: The portion of the dataset used for training/validation/testing.
 For example, if the `DATASET` is PURE, `BEGIN` is 0.0 and `END` is 0.8 under the TRAIN, the first 80% PURE is used for training the network.
 If the `DATASET` is PURE, `BEGIN` is 0.8 and `END` is 1.0 under the VALID, the last 20% PURE is used as the validation set.
 It is worth noting that validation and training sets don't have overlapping subjects.
   * `DATA_TYPE`: How to preprocess the video data